Despite growing coronavirus fears in the US, 2020 candidates show no sign of slowing

 Currently, the number of Americans diagnosed with the novel coronavirus is now at least 340, according to a case count by Johns Hopkins University.
 At least 17 people have died in the U.S. in Washington state, California and Florida.

-On Friday, the White House imposed new guest restrictions, include checking where guests have traveled recently.
+On Friday, the White House imposed new guest restrictions, including checking where guests have traveled recently.

 Some of the procedures are standard, including increased cleaning of high-traffic areas and educating staff on best hygiene practices and sick leave policies.